Marty McManus: Minor league manager

 On December 7, 1934, McManus was hired as a player-manager for the St. Paul Saints in the American Association.
 He compiled a .275 batting average for St. Paul in 1935.
 On September 12, 1935, McManus announced that he would not return to the Saints in 1936.

 In 1936, he returned to the Tulsa Oilers, the team with which he began his professional baseball career, as player-manager.
 He compiled a .271 batting average for Tulsa in 101 games during the 1936 season.

 In 1937, McManus played third base for the Albany Senators in the New York–Pennsylvania League.
 He compiled a .244 batting average in 24 games before being released in early June.

 In December 1937, McManus was hired as player-manager of the Williamsport Grays of the Eastern League.
 He remained with Williamsport for two years through the 1938 and 1939 seasons.

 On February 17, 1940, he was hired as the manager of the San Antonio Missions of the Texas League.
 He remained with San Antonio for the 1940 and 1941 seasons.

 In 1943, McManus was employed as a sheet metal worker doing war work at a Chrysler plant in Chicago.

 In April 1944, McManus was hired to manage one of the clubs in the All-American Girls Professional Baseball League.
 He began his career in the league as the manager of the Kenosha Comets.
 He managed the Kenosha squad to the first half championship and lost to Milwaukee in the playoffs.
 In January 1945, McManus announced that he would return to Kenosha, having rejected an offer to return to men's baseball.
 He noted: "It is a lot of fun managing those girls.
 They know how to play the game, catch signals in a hurry and put everything they have into their play."
 He ended up as manager of the South Bend Blue Sox of the All-American Girls Professional Baseball League in 1945.
 In 1946, he managed the Chicago Bloomer Girls.

 In February 1947, McManus was hired as the manager of the Denver Bears of the Western League.
 After compiling a 54–75 record with Denver in 1947, McManus resigned to return to the All-American Girls Professional Baseball League.

 In 1948, McManus ended his managerial career with the South Bend Blue Sox, the team he had coached in 1945.

 Managerial record

-Later years
+Family and later years

 McManus married Norma Ida Wahl on April 13, 1925, in St. Louis, Missouri.

 In 1951, McManus led an effort to unionize professional baseball, football, and basketball players under the umbrella of the American Federation of Labor.

 McManus died in 1966, shortly after undergoing cancer surgery, at Cochran Veterans Hospital in St.Louis, Missouri.
 He was 65 years old.
 He was buried at Calvary Cemetery and Mausoleum in St. Louis.